flux-framework/rfc/spec_5.rst

 The ``flux-module`` front-end utility loads, unloads, and lists broker modules by exchanging RPC messages with a module management component of the broker.

-A broker module exports two symbols: a ``mod_main()`` function, and a ``mod_name`` NULL-terminated string.

-The broker starts a module by calling its ``mod_main()`` function in a new thread.
-The broker provides a broker handle and argv vector style arguments to the via ``mod_main()`` arguments.
-The arguments originate on the ``flux-module load`` command line.
+A broker module exports a function named ``mod_main()`` that is the starting point for a new broker thread.
+The function accepts a ``flux_t`` handle and an *argc, argv* style argument list.
+The ``flux_t`` handle provides direct communication with the broker over shared memory.
+The argument list is derived from the free arguments on the ``flux module load`` command line.
+When ``mod_main()`` returns, the thread is terminated and the module is unloaded.

-Prior to calling ``mod_main()``, the broker registers a service for the module based on the value of ``mod_name``.
-Request messages with topic strings starting with this service name are diverted by the broker to the module as described in RFC 3.
-The portion of the topic string following the service name is called a "service method".
-A module may register many service methods.

-The broker also pre-registers handlers for service methods that all modules are expected to provide, such as "ping" and "shutdown".
+Prior to calling the function entry point, the broker registers the module name as a service and arranges for request messages with topics matching the service to be routed to the module, as described in RFC 3.
+Importantly, messages may be sent to this service immediately upon completion of the ``flux module load`` command.
+Handlers for a few standard methods such as "ping" and "shutdown" are automatically registered for the module.
 These handlers may be overridden by the module if desired.

 The broker module implementing a new service is expected to register